Shivani1796/How-to-create-MOIL-Dataset/README.md

 # How-to-create-MOIL-Dataset

+*Prepared by- Shivani Baldwa & Raghav Jethliya*

-We have created our own dataset with the help of Intel T265  by modifying the examples given by Intel RealSense. ​
+We have created our own dataset with the help of Intel T265  by modifying the examples given by Intel RealSense.

 We need following to create our dataset: